nicholaswmin/automap/README.md

 > This section describes the [algorithmic time-complexity][time] of different
 > object graph configurations,
-> but only in the context of network roundtrips rather than local computations.
+> but only in the context of network roundtrips rather than local
-> Therefore the `n` factor is assumed as the average latency to Redis and back.
+> computations.
 >
-> If you don't know what these terms mean that's fine, as long as you
+> If you don't know what these terms mean, that's fine, as long as you
-> **don't nest lists inside other lists**.
+> **avoid nesting lists inside other lists**.
-> You could easily assemble a structure that takes literal *years* to fetch
+> You could assemble a structure that takes literal *years* to fetch
 > instead of milliseconds.

 #### Flat lists